vietthedev/project-twitsplit/README.md

 This is 91 characters excluding the surrounding quotes.
 When the user presses send, it will send the following messages:

-> 1/2 I can't believe Tweeter now supports chunking" "2/2 my messages, so I don't have to do it myself.
+> "1/2 I can't believe Tweeter now supports chunking" "2/2 my messages, so I don't have to do it myself."

 Each message is now 49 characters, each within the allowed limit.